celigo/integrator-api-docs/index.md

 ```

 ### One Time Tokens
 The Integrator will also pass one-time tokens to backend components implementing hooks, wrappers, installer, uninstaller, or settings interfaces.
 These tokens are passed in the options argument of each function, and can be used similarly to [Bearer Tokens](#Bearer Tokens) to call back into the Integrator.
-The difference between one-time tokens and the main Integrator account token is that they auto expire after use (determined via the return statement, or after a 15 minute timeout).
-For integration apps, tokens passed are only granted access to invoke resources belonging to the app itself (determined via the \_connectorId property).
+One-time tokens will auto expire after use (determined via a return statement, or after a 15 minute timeout).
+For Connectors (managed integration apps), tokens passed are only granted access to invoke resources belonging to the Connector itself (determined via the \_connectorId property).
+For hooks and wrappers not belonging to a Connector, one-time tokens are limited to only invoking Exports and Imports already defined in the Integrator account.

 ## Rate Limiting
 The Integrator API is rate limited using a token bucket algorithm with a bucket size of 100 and a fill rate of 30 tokens every 1 second, which approximates to 108,000 requests allowed per hour.